bocadilloproject/bocadillo/docs/getting-started/README.md

 That said, if you want to jump right in, feel free to skip to the [Installation guide](installation.md).

 ::: warning STATUS NOTE
 Bocadillo is still in **Alpha**.
 The documentation is regularly updated as new features are added and new guides are written.
-If you'd like to contribute, join us on [GitHub](https:github.com/bocadilloproject/bocadillo) or use the "Edit" link on each page of this site!
+If you'd like to contribute, join us on <repo text="GitHub"/> or use the "Edit" link on each page of this site!
 :::

 ## What is Bocadillo?